spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/kustomize-manifests/index.md

 ## Updating 1.16 "Bake (Manifest)" stage for 1.17

-As of 1.17, [git/repo](/reference/artifacts/types/git-repo/) is the only supported artifact type when configuring the `Bake (Manifest)` stage in the UI with the `Kustomize`.
+As of 1.17, [git/repo](/reference/artifacts/types/git-repo/) is the only supported artifact type when configuring the `Bake (Manifest)` stage in the UI with `Kustomize`.

 Pipelines configured to use Kustomize in 1.16 will continue to work in 1.17.
-However, editing a `Bake (Manifest)` stage in 1.17, which was originally created in 1.16, will require you to update the `Bake (Manifest) Configuration` to use the `git/repo` artifact type.
-To do so you should follow these instructions:
+However, editing a `Bake (Manifest)` stage in 1.17, which was originally created in 1.16, requires you to update the `Bake (Manifest) Configuration` to use the `git/repo` artifact type.
+To do so, use the following instructions:

 1. Click on the `Account` dropdown and select a configured `git/repo` account.
 If none appear, make sure you have [configured a git/repo account](/reference/artifacts/types/git-repo/#configuration)
 __Note:__ You should click and select a `git/repo` account even if one already appears in the UI prior to your doing so.
 This will force the underlying JSON to be updated to use the new artifact.